AaronYuen810/evidently-monitoring/README.md

 ## Working With the Workspace
 - All Evidently artifacts (projects, dashboards, snapshots) live inside `workspace/`.
 - Each subfolder corresponds to an Evidently project.
-For example, `workspace/01983113-e714-70b7-9f6c-453adbbd6046/` contains the Iris Monitoring project and its saved snapshots.
+For example, `workspace/{project.id}/` contains a project and its saved snapshots.
 - Any updates you make through the web UI or API are written back to these folders because the container mounts the directory as a volume.
-- To reset the workspace, stop the container and remove or replace the relevant folders before starting the service again.
+- To reset the workspace, remove or replace the relevant folders directly, or via the evidently dashboard sdk.

 ## Generating New Reports
 1. Install dependencies: